 - Other medical complications

-Our services are available to families during their hospital stay as well as during and after their transition home.
+Our services are available to families during their hospital stay and after their transition home.
+Due to COVID-19, our program is currently providing telehealth visits using a HIPAA-compliant web interface using video and audio format.
+We also provide consultations via telephone.

 Services We Offer

-- Convenient Weekly Visits in the comfort of your home, at our clinic, or at the medical center
+- Convenient weekly visits in the comfort of your home, at our clinic, or at the medical center (due to COVID-19 restrictions, we are offering telehealth visits).

 - Guidance in bonding with your baby